stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### UNAL

-Pilchards, come out of that damn hole.
+Pilchards, come out of that damn hole!

+#### PILCHARDS

-__Pilchards: [voice echoing from being in his pit]__ This is my safe place.
+This is my safe place.
 If you wanna talk to me, you can come on downstairs.

 #### UNAL

-That's a dirty great pit.
+There's a dirty great pit!

 #### PILCHARDS